FOR MARRIAGE PREPARATION

 letter and the Memorandum of Understanding before filling in the booking form.
 It is very imporant to

 check with the parish office to ensure that your date is available before

 filling in the booking

 If you decide to book the church, please return the booking form and full

-payment (Credit Card, cheque, money order or cash) to St Paul's Parish,
+payment (Credit Card, cheque, money order, cash or Direct Debit) to St

 Credit card payments incur a service charge of 0.58% - please add to the